Institutional Review Board Guidance for Pharmacy-Based Projects

 If the Initial evaluation is that the project is NOT research and is either quality improvement or program evaluation, proceed with steps below.
 If there are any elements that are uncertain or meet the Research Criteria, proceed to Step 2

-Visit the UW IRB page and utilize the Self-Certification tool:
+Utilize the UW IRB Self-Certification Tool:

 Review the questions and guidance as you complete the tool